 - ¼ teaspoon cream of tartar

-- 6 tablespoon caster or superfine sugar
+- 6 tablespoons caster or superfine sugar

 Instructions